ericharris/CodeSamples/README.md

 - puppet-client/etc/puppet/puppet.conf (puppet client configuration)

 ## Initial server setup
 Testing was done with AWS Ubuntu 14.04 64-bit instances.
-I set up two, one to operate as the puppet server, the other to operate as a web node and puppet client.
+I set up two, one to operate as the Puppet server, the other to operate as a web node and Puppet client.

 ### Server Configuration
-First, I had to download and setup the puppet repository.
+First, I had to download and setup the Puppet repository.
 ```bash
 wget https://apt.puppetlabs.com/puppetlabs-release-trusty.deb
 sudo dpkg -i puppetlabs-release-trusty.deb
 sudo apt-get update
 ```
-Then install the puppet packages.
+Then install the Puppet packages.
 ```bash
 sudo apt-get install puppetmaster-passenger
 ```